trsh/MMBVE-API-design-documentation/README.md

 - `partition` description in defintions.

-### WIP
+### Selection

-/// `selectGridPartition(int x, int y, int z)` // Like world partition, but not just flat and why then name it WORLD, it's chunk

-/// `changeViewerPosition(float x, float y, float z)` // Will start to stream grid chunk(s) dependent on position and view distance

-`onGridChunkStream(int3 coords, voxel[] voxels)` // Event fired, whenever engine needs to stream new grid chunk from memory, or for procedural stuff

-`selectGridRecArea(int x1, int y1, int z1, int x2, int y2, int z2)` // Rectangle selection, but other popular forms/brushes should exist
+`selectGridPartition(int3 coords)`

+We select a one of the Streamed in paritions, to work with.

+- `coords` partition global 3d coordinates

+`selectGridRectAreaBegin(int3 start, int3 end)`

+- `start` star position in grid, or bottom left corner
+- `end` end position in grid, or top right corner

-`registerMaterial(Color color, [other properties, like physics stuff])` // More properties, larger the map in MB
+//`registerMaterial(Color color, [other properties, like physics stuff])` // More properties, larger the map in MB

+Rectangle selection, but other popular forms/brushes should exist.
+This does nothing on its own, but is needed for next function below.

+`setVoxelsInArea(Voxel voxel)`

-`setVoxelsInArea(material[x])` // Spawns voxel with given material in above selected area
+Spawns block voxel with all its properties in selected area.

-`voxels = selectVoxelInRectArea(int x1, int y1, int z1, int x2, int y2, int z2)`

-`group = groupVoxels(voxels)` // These voxels will be linked, related to each other trough group
+- `Voxel` description in defintions.

+`selectEnd()`

+Cancel the selection.
+Its auto canceled when starting a new one.

+`voxels = selectVoxelInRectArea(int3 start, int3 end)`

+Get all voxels in rectangular area.

+- `start` star position in grid, or bottom left corner
+- `end` end position in grid, or top right corner

+### Grouping

+`Group group = groupVoxels(Voxel voxels = null)`

+Registers a voxel group.
+If the input value is null, it asumes that all voxels in active selection should be grouped.
+This very usefull to represent sort of a Entity, like a rock, that is composed from multiple voxels.

 `group = voxels[x].getGroup()`

+To query of voxel is in a group.

 `voxels = group.getVoxels()`

-`transform(Voxel/Group voxel/group, pos, rot)` // Transform by force

-`addForce((Voxel/Group voxel/group, float3 strength, float3 localPoint, ForceType force)` // Or with physics (force, impulse, acceleration)
+To query all voxels in a group.

+### Transforms

+`transform(Voxel/Group voxel/group, float3 position, float3 rotation)`

+Transform voxel or group by given position and rotation.

+- `voxel/group` voxel or voxel group to transform
+- `position` desired position for voxel/group
+- `rotation` desired rotation for voxel/group

 `onForce(Voxel/Group voxel/group, force)` // Override/hack behavior

+### Updating

-`addProperties(Voxel/Group voxel/group, [properties])` // Add more properties (like damage)
+`addProperties(Voxel/Group voxel/group, [properties])` // TODO

+Add or change properties of an existing voxel or group of voxels

+- `voxel/group` voxel or voxel group for wich to change the properties
+- `properties` TODO

+### Collisions

 ```
-onCollision(Collider c1, Collider c2){ // Whenever 2 voxels collide
+onCollision(Collider c1, Collider c2){
 	impactPoint1 = c1.getPoint()
-	velocity2 = c2.getVelocity()
-	m1 = c1.getVoxel().getMaterial()
+	p1 = c1.getVoxel().[someProperty]
-    // code the collision reaction your self, dependent on material etc
+    	// code the collision reaction your self, dependent on properties etc.
 }
 ```

-`rayCast(pos, dir, len)` // Most effective way possible
+Even fired whenever 2 voxels collide.

+### Raycast

+`rayCast(float3 origin, float3 direction, float3 lenngth = null, uint lod = null)`

+Raycast voxels in streamed in partitions.
+Must be as efficient as possible, because will be probably used for rendering.

+- `origin` origin of the ray
+- `direction` direction to shoot the ray
+- `lenngth` optional length for ray, by default its view distance
+- `lodLevel` optional level of detail, by default is accepts leaf voxels.
+More coarse voxels from tree stracture can be fetched by providing depth level here (TODO)

+### Load and store

-`load(str file, int3 gridChunkCoords)` // CPU only
+`save(str file, int3 partitionCoords)`

+Store parition.

+- `file` file destination
+- `partitionCoords` partition coords to store

-`save(str file, int3 gridChunkCoords)` // CPU only
+`load(str file, int3 partitionCoords)`

+Manually load some parition.

+- `file` file destination
+- `partitionCoords` partition coords to load

 ## What should happen under the hood

-Engine takes care of acceleration structure creation and modification, compression, grid chunk stream in/out, LOD in most effective way.
-Provides also most effective ray cast (very important).
+Engine takes care of acceleration structure creation and modification, compression, partition stream in/out, raycast by lod, etc.

 ## Programmer will then take it from here

 Programmer uses all of this to create own voxel game logic and experience.
 No Biased opinions on how physics should work, what renderer to use (taster/raytrace/pathtrace) and so on.

-The perfect engine SDK for voxel game developers.
+### Questions and answers

+#### Does this API provide rendering?

+No. Not at all.
+You can use the Raycast for such purposes, but the rest is for you to implement.

+#### Why do we need groups?

+We can fast access voxels that make up some kind of a entity, like a door, rock, etc.

+#### Ho can you rotate things in a grid structure?

+I am not sure at the moment on the implemntation of this, but as you can see lots of voxe engines (Teardown, Atomontage, etc.) are doing this.

+#### What is meant by locky?

+Think of Minecraft, Teardown, etc. Blocks.